Note for journalists, bloggers and students – feel free to use this text for your purposes!

 KM: What inspired your glass microbiology collection?
 Are you generally interested in science communication?

 LJ: Because I’m colorblind, I’m interested in how we see the world and in exploring the edges of perception.
 Early on in my research I discovered that viruses have no color as they are smaller than the wavelength of light.
 Viruses are so small they can only be seen under an electron microscope (EM) as quite undefined grainy images.
-This great slide bar animation shows how small they really are.
 The virus sculptures are approximately one million times larger than the actual viruses.

 For me the transparent and colorless glassworks consider how the artificial coloring of scientific microbiological imagery affects our understanding of these phenomena.
 See these examples of HIV imagery.
 If some images are colored for scientific purposes, and others altered simply for aesthetic reasons, how can a viewer tell the difference?
 How many people believe viruses are brightly colored?
 Are there any color conventions and what kind of ‘presence’ do pseudocolored images have that ‘naturally’ colored specimens don’t?
 How does the choice of different colors affect their reception?